Persistent sheaf Laplacians: Introduction

-A mathematically sophisticated and natural extension of the aforementioned algebraic topology, differential geometry, and graph theory approaches for data science is the sheaf theory.
-A sheaf is a mathematical tool to systematically tracking data (or states), or extracting spatial-temporal patterns, or organizing data (states), or fusing data (states) according to certain physical/mathematical rules or structures.
-It defines a relationship for adjacent data points lying in a topological space.
-Such relationships become particularly valuable when they are devised to uncover certain physical laws governing the underlying data.
+{A natural extension of the aforementioned algebraic topology, differential geometry, and graph theory approaches for data science is the sheaf theory. } A sheaf is a mathematical tool for systematically tracking data (or states), or extracting spatial-temporal patterns, or organizing data (states), or fusing data (states) according to certain physical/mathematical rules or structures.
+It defines a relationship for adjacent data points lying in a topological space, which may be abstracted from point clouds, manifolds, or spatial-temporal data.
+Such relationships become particularly valuable when they are devised to embed certain physical laws governing the underlying data.
 A particular class of sheaves, namely cellular sheaves, has attracted much attention in the past decade for its application potentials.
-The notion of a \emph{cellular sheaf} was first introduced by A. D. Shepard in his Ph.D. thesis in 1985 \cite{AllenShepard}.
-In the last decade, R. Ghrist and coworkers and many other researchers have revived and expanded the cellular sheaf theory with applications in science and engineering \cite{JustinCurry, ghrist2011, hansen2019toward, topologicalsignalprocessing}.
-Tools from sheaf theory have also been developed to study persistence modules \cite{berkouk2021derived, Bubenik_2021, JustinCurry, hang2021correspondence}.
-Roughly speaking, a cellular sheaf consists of a simplicial complex, an assignment of vector spaces for each cell, and an assignment of linear maps for each face relation, satisfying certain rules so that it gives rise to a \emph{sheaf cochain complex}.
+The notion of a \emph{cellular sheaf} was first introduced by Shepard in his Ph.D. thesis in 1985 \cite{shepard1985cellular}.
+In the past decade, many researchers have revived and expanded the cellular sheaf theory with applications in science and engineering \cite{curry2014sheaves, hansen2019toward, topologicalsignalprocessing}.
+Tools from sheaf theory have also been developed to study persistence modules \cite{berkouk2021derived, Bubenik_2021, curry2014sheaves, hang2021correspondence}.
+Roughly speaking, a cellular sheaf consists of a simplicial complex, an assignment of vector spaces for each simplex, and a definition of linear maps for each face relation, satisfying certain rules so that it gives rise to a \emph{sheaf cochain complex}.
 Therefore, one can define sheaf cohomology, which reflects the property of the sheaf.
 Spectral sheaf theory extends spectral graph theory to cellular sheaves, leading to sheaf Laplacians \cite{hansen2019toward}.